Oliver Schreer is Associate Professor at Technical University Berlin and Head of Immersive Media & Communications Group at

 in the FP7 project inEvent

 (www.inevent-project.eu).
-He is also responsible for the HHI research activities in the national project AUVIS - Audiovisuelles Data Mining am Beispiel der Ereignissegmentierung in multimodalen Sprachdaten
+He was also responsible for the HHI research activities in the national project AUVIS - Audiovisuelles Data Mining am Beispiel der Ereignissegmentierung in multimodalen Sprachdaten

-(tla.mpi.nl/projects_info/auvis), which started in July 2012 and is funded by the Federal Ministry of Education and
+(tla.mpi.nl/projects_info/auvis) from July 2012 until June 2015, and which was funded by the Federal Ministry of Education and

 In November 1999, he finished his PhD in electrical engineering at the Technical University of